Insurance companies are big money businesses.

 2. Benefits check– Once you decide which treatment option you prefer, a team member will contact your insurance company to determine the details of your coverage applicable, including deductibles met, co-insurance, out-of-pocket expenses or applicable non-covered care.

 3. Estimate– Using the information from the conversation with your insurance company, we’ll provide a treatment cost estimate which considers any out-of-pocket costs (outstanding deductibles, co-insurance, non-covered care).
-An insurance deductible is the amount your insurance requires you to pay before they begin covering the costs for care: For example, if your deductible is $2500, you’ll pay for the first $2500 of treatment service costs before your insurance starts paying their portion.
+An insurance deductible is the amount your insurance requires you to pay before they begin covering the costs for For example, if your deductible is $2500, you’ll pay for the first $2500 of treatment service costs before your insurance starts paying their portion.

 4. Treatment reviews– All services we provide must be authorized by the insurance company.
 This, however, is not a guarantee of insurance payment, as all payment is subject to eligibility and other terms of the benefit.